wholefoodsbroccoli/debate-dragons/docs/why.md

 ## I don't want to sound stupid in front of other people.

-I'm not sure if this helps or not, but this is a problem people face even when they've debated for many years.
-But it's okay, because that doesn't stop us from trying and having fun!
-And everyone's free to just listen in, and come and go as they please in the session.
+I'm not sure if this helps or not, but this is a problem people face even when they've debated for many years - even Batey.
+But it's okay, because practice that doesn't stop us from trying and having fun!
+And even if you're shy to speak, everyone's free to just listen in, or to come and go as they please in our session.

 Also - you won't sound stupid!
 Especially when we welcome people of all skill levels.
 We've been there before.
 And nobody can know everything - losing is a part of the game.
 And it's fun listening to other smart people talking about things, to learn for next time.